gobloo/Bandit-Writeup/Bandit13/Bandit Level 13 → Level 14.md

 bandit14@bandit:~$ whoami
 bandit14
 ```
-- No wwe need to look for passwor, all apsswords are stored in `/etc/bandit_pass/` :
+- No we need to look for the password, all passwords are stored in `/etc/bandit_pass/` :
 ```
 bandit14@bandit:~$ cd /etc/bandir_pass/
 bandit14@bandit:~$ ls